fluffyrabbot/word-match-phoenix/game_bot/lib/docs/domain/events/guess_processed.md

 - `round_guess_count` (integer, required) - Total guesses made in the current round
 - `total_guesses` (integer, required) - Total guesses made in the game
 - `guess_duration` (integer, required) - Time taken for this guess attempt in milliseconds
+- `player1_duration` (integer, required) - Time taken for player 1 to submit their word in milliseconds
+- `player2_duration` (integer, required) - Time taken for player 2 to submit their word in milliseconds

 ## Validation Rules